anna-kay/TSK-Fuzzy-Models-Regression-Classification/README.md

 This repo examines the performance of **TSK fuzzy models** in regression and classification tasks.

 To explore the behaviours of fuzzy regression & fuzzy classification in various conditions, both are applied on two types of datasets:
-- A simple dataset &
+- a simple dataset &
-- A high-dimensional dataset
+- a high-dimensional dataset

+The project is organized following this rationale.

 The implementation is in **Matlab** (R2019a) using the **Fuzzy Logic Toolbox**.